AtifFarooq/tetris-js/README.md

 # tetris-js
 An implementation of the classic arcade game Tetris in vanilla JavaScript using the HTML5 canvas.
+Q and W keys to rotate the pieces.

 ![alt text](https://raw.githubusercontent.com/AtifFarooq/tetris-js/master/thumbnail.jpg)